Abbey Road: "Her Majesty"

 "Her Majesty" was recorded by McCartney on 2 July when he arrived before the rest of the group at Abbey Road.
-It was originally included in a rough mix of the side two medley (and officially available in this form for the first time on the album's 3CD Super Deluxe edition box set), appearing between "Mean Mr. Mustard" and "Polythene Pam".
+It was originally included in a rough mix of the side two medley, appearing between "Mean Mr. Mustard" and "Polythene Pam".
 McCartney disliked the way the medley sounded when it included "Her Majesty", so he asked for it to be cut.
-The second engineer, John Kurlander, had been instructed by George Martin not to throw out anything, so after McCartney left, he attached the track to the end of the master tape after 20 seconds of silence.
-The tape box bore an instruction to leave "Her Majesty" off the final product, but the next day when mastering engineer Malcolm Davies received the tape, he (also instructed not to throw anything away) cut a playback lacquer of the whole sequence, including "Her Majesty".
-The Beatles liked this effect and included it on the album.
+The second engineer, John Kurlander, had been instructed not to throw out anything, so after McCartney left, he attached the track to the end of the master tape after 20 seconds of silence.
+The Beatles liked this effect and included it on the album; Kurlander recalls, "I'm only assuming this, but ...
+[Paul] must have liked hearing 'Her Majesty' tacked on the end.
+The Beatles always picked up on accidental things.
+It came as a nice surprise there at the end."

 "Her Majesty" opens with the final, crashing chord of "Mean Mr. Mustard", while the final note remained buried in the mix of "Polythene Pam", as a result of being snipped off the reel during a rough mix of the medley on 30 July.
 The medley was subsequently mixed again from scratch although the song was not touched again and still appears in its rough mix on the album.
 However, the original album sleeve does not list it.